leslie-smith1112/PhyloFrame/README.md

 The annotated network it written to a file with same network name with the appended *_symbol.tsv* (ex: uterine_symbol.tsv) in the `data-raw/` directory where it can be read into PhyloFrame.

 #### Enhanced Allele Frequencies
 Previously calculated enhanced allele frequencies (EAF) can be downloaded at this link: ** .
 Please keep in mind this is a large file ~28Gb.
 EAFs in this file were caluclated with 8 ancestries from Gnomadv4.1 exome files.
-Please download the file and place it in the `data-raw` directory within the project's home directory.
+Please download the file and place it in the `data-raw/gnomad4.1_annotated/` directory within the project's home directory with the file name `gnomad.exomes.all.tsv`.
 If you would like to calculate your own EAFs please see the section below: [Enhanced Allele Frequency Creation](https://github.com/leslie-smith1112/PhyloFrame/blob/main/README.md#enhanced-allele-frequency-creation).

 ### Example Run